How to Apply

 - Pathology slides and reports

-In order to help with the application review process, you can begin to collect these records now.
-However, please do not send this information until you receive specific instructions to do so from a UDN clinical site.
+In order to help with the application review process, you can begin to collect these records while preparing your application.
+However, you should not send any medical records until you receive specific instructions to do so from your assigned UDN clinical site.
 Your assigned clinical site will provide instructions for submitting medical records.
 Do not send any medical records to the UDN Coordinating Center as this may delay processing of your application.